yukinomiriam/mit-pac-men/README.md

  INTRODUCTION
 ------------

-This is a factory for making pacmen.
+This is a factory for making PacMen.
 When the button "Add PacMan" is pressed, it will add a new image of a pac man to the screen.

 When the button "Star Game" is pressed, the images of the Pac Men will start moving and bouncing accross the screen.